-the path followed by a space object.
+path followed by a space object.

-3.1.10 Solar cycle
+2.1.12 solar cycle

-historically, the ≈11-year solar cycle is based on the 13-month running mean for monthly sunspot number and is highly correlated with the 13-month running mean for monthly solar radio flux measurements at the 10.7cm wavelength.
-Historical records back to the earliest recorded data (1945) are shown in Figure 2.
-For reference, the current 25-year post-mission IADC orbit lifetime recommendation is overlaid onto the historical data; it can be seen that multiple solar cycles are encapsulated by this long time duration.
+≈11-year solar cycle based on the 13-month running mean for monthly sunspot number and is highly correlated with the 13-month running mean for monthly solar radio flux measurements at the 10.7cm wavelength

+NOTE 1 Historical records back to the earliest recorded data (1945) are shown in Figure 2.

+NOTE 2 For reference, the current 25-year post-mission IADC orbit lifetime recommendation is overlaid onto the historical data; it can be seen that multiple solar cycles are encapsulated by this long time duration.